How to Tell if Acne is Hormonal or Bacterial

 How To Treat Hormonal Acne

-Taking an oral contraceptive
+Take an oral contraceptive.

 It’s true that sometimes birth control pills make your acne worse, but they’re also an effective treatment for hormonal acne because they help regulate your hormones.
 As a result, your sebum production tends to be more balanced.

-Make changes to your diet
+Make changes to your diet.

 As much as it pains us to admit it, what you put into your body is just as important (if not more important) than what you put on top of your skin.
 Certain foods—like sugar, dairy, refined carbs, and red meats—affect your hormones.
 It’s advisable to limit these foods if you’re hoping to treat hormonal acne.

-Try spironolactone
+Try spironolactone.

 One of our editors swears by spironolactone for hormonal acne.
 Spironolactone is a potassium-sparing diuretic that helps address this type of acne by reducing hormonal activity around the hair follicles and the glands that produce sebum.

-Create (and stick to) a good skincare routine
+Create (and stick to) a good skincare routine.

 What Is Bacterial Acne?